tehilabk/orderService/README.md

 # Merchant Purchase Data System Using Spring Boot

-This is a system that enables merchants to feed their purchases data using a REST API and a Kafka consumer.
-The system saves the orders data into an PostgreSQL database and publishes an applicative event to another Kafka topic.
+This service helps merchants to maintain their purchases data.
+It exposes a REST API to receive requests from merchants, uses a Kafka consumer to handle the requests and save the data to a PostgreSQL DB.
+The system afterwards publishes an applicative event to another Kafka topic.

 ![image](https://github.com/tehilabk/orderService/blob/master/projectDiagram.PNG)

-## Prerequisites

-To run the system, you need to have the following tools installed:

-- Docker
-- Java
-- Maven

 ## Installation